trkks/imagestuff/README.md

 ":D")

 ### cursed
-Does some shifty stuff with an images pixels; throaway.
+Does some shifty stuff with an images pixels; throwaway.

 ### raycast
 Makes an image that contains a sphere.
 Sphere made with code translated from